How to Write an Impressive UC Activities List

 Do hobbies count as extracurricular?

 Answer: Absolutely!
 Anything you are actively engaged in and that contributes to the complete picture of you can be considered an extracurricular activity.
 However, you need to think about how UC admissions officers will view a hobby.
-It should be something you do regularly and shows curiosity or initiative.
+It should be something you do regularly that shows curiosity or initiative.

 Does it matter what order you put UC activities in?